Combined Action Program: Reorganization, 1966–67

-In southern I Corps, the CAC units (including CAC "India", from the 1st Bn., 5th Marines, "Cottage Tiger" call sign, Dec.
-1966- until late 1967, west of Tam Ky, along the Tam Ky river), became part of Task Force X-ray (CAC "India", was later in 1967, known as Sub Unit # 2 of Task Force X-ray), a brigade command of the 1st Marine Division, were placed under the administrative control of the 7th Communications Battalion when the Chu Lai TAOR was turned over to the U.S. Army in late April/May, 1967.
+In southern I Corps, the CAC units (including CAC "India", out of the 1st Bn., 5th Marine Reg., aka; Cottage Tiger Company, from Dec.
+1966 until late 1967, west of Tam Ky, along the Tam Ky river), became part of Task Force X-ray (CAC "India", was later in 1967, known as Sub Unit # 2 of Task Force X-ray), a brigade command of the 1st Marine Division, were placed under the administrative control of the 7th Communications Battalion when the Chu Lai TAOR was turned over to the U.S. Army in late April/May, 1967.
 Each CAC was operationally supported by the nearest American battalion, whether Marine Corps or U.S. Army.

 In October 1967, the Combined Action Program underwent a major reorganization with the creation of the 1st Combined Action Group in Chu Lai under Lt.Col.
 Day, the 2nd Combined Action Group in DaNang and the 3rd Combined Action Group in Phu Bai.
 All three CAG headquarters reported directly to III MAF.